Last Updated on 14 hours

 If your document management or cloud storage solution isn’t mobile-ready, you’ve simply added a costly new roadblock to the many areas of the business that are critical.

-8- Version Control
+8- Version control

-Another challenge that businesses encounter with paper-based documentation is version management.
+Among the top document management challenges that businesses encounter with paper-based documentation is version management.

 It can be time-consuming to keep track of all document versions until they are finished, as well as the authors of various modifications and rollbacks.